-It is understood that a request for leave 2 days or less can be oral or written and the approval can be oral or written as well.
+If for any reason an Employee's request for absence is not approved, the supervisor will make every reasonable effort to inform the Employee that the leave requested is not approved.
+It is understood that a request for leave includes not only the oral or written request for absence but also the oral or written action on that request.
 Oral requests will normally be answered orally and documented on the timesheet.
-Supervisors have the right to ask for requests in writing.
 Written requests for leave will be answered in writing.
-OPM-71 form is required for leave requests longer than 2 days.
 Final action on absences will be documented in the Agency's time and attendance system.